switzerland & liechtenstein

 Vaduz Schloss looks down upon the main street of Stadtle.

 With a quick wander around the Vaduz Stadt, and an unpalatably-expensive pizza eaten, I made my way by bus out to Triesenberg, a small mountain village with breath-taking views of the snow-capped Alps and around 10 kilometres east of the capital.
 Indeed, my ears kept popping as we drove, zig-zag wise, up the mountainside being, as it is, nearly 1000 metres above sea level.
 And this last point is, of course, where Liechtenstein pays you back for all the hassles that you have endured visit it.
 Liechtenstein's main landmark is its landscape: its mountainous slopes, its lush fields and its stunning vistas.
 Adding to the sense of magic was the regular tolling of the St Joseph's Parish church, with its large onion dome.
 Its tolling every quarter of an hour was interspersed by long periods of tuneful tolling - a wonderful soundtrack to appreciate Alpine views by.

 Overlooking the valley as seen from Triesenberg, a small mountain village just to the east of Vaduz.

 travel tips, links & resources

 - The Number 11 LieMobil bus leaves from Sargans station every half an hour.
 On-board screens tell you your location clearly.
 Alight at 'Vaduz Post' for central Vaduz.
-All bus timetables are available online - print the No.11 timetable and take with you - you'll be glad you did!
+All bus timetables are available online.

 - Passport stamp hunters may want to get a passport stamp from the Liechtenstein Tourism centre for a small fee.
 I think it is worth it.